 About Our Condo Insurance

-A Condo Master Policy typically provides coverage only for damage done to the building structure and its common areas.
-Anything inside your condo unit, including your kitchen cabinets, ceilings and walls, may not be covered by the Master Policy.
-This is why the coverage needs for each condo unit is unique.
+A Condo Master Policy typically provides coverage only for damage done to the building structure and its common elements.
+Depending on the Insurance provision of your Condo Trust document, the inside of your condo unit, including your kitchen cabinets, fixtures, ceilings,walls, and finished floors may not be covered by the Condo Master Policy.
+Thus the coverage needs for a condo unit can be different.
 We have lots of experience insuring condos and can help you determine the right insurance coverage for your unit.

 “Our number one goal at Kiley & O’Toole is to have a long-term relationship with our customers.
 For me the way to achieving this goal is quite simple…focus on our customers’ needs and strive to provide them with valuable insurance knowledge, great customer service, and competitive pricing.”
 Tom O’Toole, President-Founder